siavashs/Prism/README.md

 This plugin is released without any support, if you want to add a new feature or fix a bug feel free to [submit a PR](https://github.com/catawiki/Prism/pull/new/master).

 Also check [this Jira Server issue](https://jira.atlassian.com/browse/JRASERVER-21067) regarding `{code}` macro limitations and why this plugin was developed.

+## Privacy Policy

+Catawiki B.V.
+DOES NOT receive or collect any information you enter while using this application.

+This policy is effective as of 1 January 2019.